proteansec/visual-studio-projects/README.md

 	Windows kernel driver that hooks IDT descriptors and runs arbitrary function when the chosen interrupt is triggered.

+* **hookmsr**

+	Windows kernel driver that hooks MSR entries and runs arbitrary function when the sysenter instruction is used for system calls.

 * **isdebuggerpresent**

     A project that uses IsDebuggerPresent function that can detect whether a debugger is being used to debug the current program.
 There are two articles where this project is relevant: